 Once upon a time (how many of you remember when seemingly all ancient fables and stories began with these four words?) there was a family of six Chinese brothers, each with a unique and amazing power.
 One of the brothers committed an infraction against Chinese law and was sentenced to death by the emperor.
 By asking for one last night at home the brothers were able to take each others place and thwart the king’s executioner’s attempt to kill them.
 Eventually the executioner ran out of ways to run the execution and had to call it off.

 There are no cuentos or corridos, sagas or stories in Mexico involving six siblings imbued with exceptional abilities.
 In fact, just about the most remarkable fact about “seis hermanos” is the number of small villages in the Land of Montezuma with that name.
 On 23 February 2019, 6 Hermanos Fresh Mexican Kitchen opened its doors on Camino Del Pueblo in Bernalillo.
-Not surprisingly, the restaurant isn’t named for a family of six brothers who share ownership and cooking duties.
-It’s just a name, but this isn’t just another Mexican restaurant.
+Not surprisingly, the restaurant is named for a family of six brothers who share ownership and cooking duties.
+It’s not just another Mexican restaurant.
 There are more than six reasons it’s a special place.

-One of those reasons is the sub-title “Fresh Mexican Kitchen” on the marquee.
+One of the more than six reasons this place is special is the sub-title “Fresh Mexican Kitchen” on the marquee.
 Your meals are indeed prepared fresh to order.
 Another reason is an enviable selection of pan dulce, Mexican pastries displayed under glass domes on top of the counter.
 Yet another reason is a freezer full of helados (ice cream) and paletas (popsicles).
 The menu is pretty special, too.
 It’s tailored for appetites of all sizes with combo plates (including rice and beans) for those of us with hearty appetites and smaller portions for caloric underachievers.

-6 Hermanos offers only one torta on its menu, but it’s a good one.
+9 October 2019: 6 Hermanos offers only one torta on its menu, but you can fill that torta with the protein you love most.
 Crammed with your choice of meat: asada (beef), cabeza (beef head), pastor (pork), barbacoa (beef), tripas (tripe), lengua (beef tongue) or pollo al pastor (chicken), beans, sour cream, mayo, tomatoes, onions, jalapeño and lettuce, it’s a two-fisted handful on crusty, golden-brown telera buns.
-You can even make it a “super” torta by asking for guacamole, too.
+Okay, that sounds like six tortas; call it a technicality.
+You can even make your torta a “super” torta by asking for guacamole, too.
 This torta has a great balance of ingredients which complement and counter-balance one another.
 No one ingredient dominates the flavor profile; all of them make their presence felt.
 That’s not easy to do with any sandwich.

 Once upon a time in the New Mexican town of Bernalillo, an authentic Mexican restaurant sated appetites of all types with a varied menu sure to please all discerning diners.